conp-pcno-training/SDC-LOSSLESS-QC/_episodes/04-making_decisions_about_the_data.md

 ## Decision Flow Chart

 ![QC Decision Flow Chart]({{ page.root }}/fig/qc_flowchart.png "QC Decision Flow Chart"){:height="580px" width="408px"}
 *This decision flow chart can be used during the quality check procedure when you come across a component with an artefact in it.
 This will help you make a decision about the component using information that is provided to you.*

+**NOTE:** This flow chart is meant to be used as a guide only.
+Ultimately, **you** will be the one to make the final call on what decision to make.

 ## Examples